nestjstools/clock/README.md

 });
 ```

-## Why Use This Library?
+## Benefits

-* 🚫 Avoid scattered use of `new Date()` in your business logic
+* Avoid scattered use of `new Date()` in your business logic
-* 📦 Lightweight and dependency-free
+* Lightweight and dependency-free
-* ⚙️ Improve the testability and maintainability of your time-dependent logic
+* Improve the testability and maintainability of your time-dependent logic
-* 🧩 Fits well in clean architecture and DDD practices
+* Fits well in clean architecture and DDD practices